Industry News

 The objectives of a marketing brief also include success indicators.

-These may include the conversion rate, engagement, or generated traffic.
+These may be the conversion rate, engagement or traffic generated.

 In a brief example, these indicators make project evaluation easier.